 Customer satisfaction, compliance and Safety First starts and stops with continuous training.
-We expect and require the Safety Directors employed by our NEMT partners to incorporate our minimum Safety First training standards into their ongoing employee education programs that incorporate lectures, practical exercises and comprehensive testing into their daily operations.
+We expect and require our NEMT partners to incorporate our minimum Safety First training standards into their ongoing employee education programs that incorporate lectures, practical exercises and comprehensive testing into their daily operations.

 Driver training shall include, at a minimum, the following: